SillyBillyGreenBean/SillyBillyGreenBean/README.md

-## HII!
+## HI

 - **DO NOT COPY** my ponies!
-- I don't talk much but don't be afraid to int!
+- I don't talk much.
-- I'm looking for more friends!
-- She/They
+- Any pronouns.
 - More info on my carrd!